-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response • Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment thorough understanding of the understanding of the and has come to an 0 exercise and comes exercise but shows a . , appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified confusion on the part assignment. and enunciated an , of the student.The student's conclusion, appropriate conclusion.
-11 1 / if any, is not Conclusion. supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, sources and has or two or more P. has cited authorities sources should be applied them good sources but authorities or has that are irrelevant. those obtained appropriately. has missed at least failed to establish the through legal one excellent source. relevance of the research; for exam Sources are ~ sources that he or essays, legal well cited and well integrated well in the she has cited. principles learned in integrated. assignment. class or the courseware is sufficient.)
-Organization Essay is organized Essay is well , Essay is poorly Student's essay is in organized.The essay organized and is very can clearly is coherent, though but is difficult to reasonable attempt to understand where , , , student did not organize the essay the essay is going at Different coherently. all points and a components of the should be.
-Essay may and did not properly cohesive easy-to- follow argument is essay are broken up appropriately. ~ organize the essay. made in the essay. аррі орі іасеіў. without using new oi gailize ule essay.
-Separate paragraphs paragraphs. are used for separate ραι αδι αριισ. ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis • critical thinking or , analysis.The student , analysis.The student's is able to apply the are well argued and , points make no sense. well supported. and unconvincing. of the given case in a but are not] clear and convincing exceptionally manner. convincing.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or . , exercise but does posed in the not in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response • Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment thorough understanding of the understanding of the and has come to an exercise and comes exercise but shows a appropriate exercise and the to a conclusion. presented by the conclusion student has justified and enunciated an confusion on the part of the student.
+The assignment. student's conclusion, appropriate conclusion. ''''' if any, is not CONCIUSION. supported by the rest of the essay.
+Documentation/ Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, sources and has or two or more has cited authorities sources should be applied them good sources but authorities or has that are irrelevant. those obtained appropriately. has missed at least failed to establish the through legal 11 1 one excellent source 0 relevance of the research; for exam well cited and well Sources are ' ' sources that he or she has cited. essays, legal principles learned in integrated. integrated well in the assignment. or integrating them. sne has cited. class or the integrated. assigninent. courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in , , organized.The essay , organized and is very , can clearly is coherent, though reasonable attempt to understand where may not flow freely. student did not organize the essay the essay is going at Different not as focused as it appropriately coherently. all points and a components of the should be.
+Essay may cohesive easy-to- essay are broken up go back and forth and did not properly follow argument is appropriately. organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas.
+G o Critical Thinking and • Shows minimal Shows no effort at Analysis critical thinking and thinking and analysis. critical thinking and critical thinking or analysis.
+The student • , • analysis.
+The student's 117 are well argued and • 0 points make no sense. well supported. , , , and unconvincing. of the given case in a clear and convincing but are not manner. exceptionally convincing. manner. convincing.